Pregnancy throws up all kinds of weird in your body.

 Nipples, face, belly—nothing seems exempt.

-One of the craziest things is, that line that darkens?
+One of the craziest things is that the line that darkens has actually been there the whole time!

 In other less obvious times, it is referred to as the linea alba—a white-ish line that almost perfectly bisects the body.